HINTS!

 Capacitors can sometimes be tested with only one wire (of 2) disconnected.
 Some multiple connections types will require full removal for proper testing.
 In quite rare instances, a capacitor may need to be tested on equipment that can change its temperature, measure very high resistance values, measure ESR, and other things.

-Willy-nilly replacing capacitors can cost a lot of money, improve little to nothing, ...
+Willy-nilly replacing capacitors (including what is called Recapping) can cost you a lot of money, YET, improve little to nothing, ...
 Yes, this is true.

-NOTE that while many famous names in the electrolytic capacitor business are no longer in existance, in some instances their original manufacturing equipment has been purchased by new company's, and the reproductions may be quite excellent!
+NOTE that while many famous names in the electrolytic capacitor business have been out of the capacitor manufacturing business for a very long time, in some instances the original manufacturing equipment has been purchased by a new company, and reproductions may be quite excellent!
 We see this quite often when restoring old radios.
+We have had a very good experience with these capacitors.

 9.